learning-zone/project-management-basics/notes/knockoutjs.md

 #### Q. What is a binding, what are the binding types, and what are they used for?

 A binding is a html mark-up attribute that is added to an html element to create a link between the html control element and a knockout object.
-It takes the format ‘data-bind:<binding-type:value>’.
+It takes the format <code>data-bind:<binding-type:value></code>.
 There are binding types to assist with objects like control text, visibility and CSS styles, and other types to assist with form fields such as value, submit, event, etc. Bindings might be used to display the title label of a page, the visibility of a checkbox, and control the data entry in form field.

 #### Q. How To Creating Custom bindings in knockoutJs?

 When we create custom binding, we need to add a property with your custom binding name and assign an object with two callback functions.
-Registering your binding – To register a binding, adds it as a sub property of “ko.bindingHandlers” and its looks like.
+Registering your binding – To register a binding, adds it as a sub property of <code>ko.bindingHandlers</code> and its looks like.

 ```
 ko.bindingHandlers.myCustomBinding = {